W. Ross Ashby: Early life and education

+Career

-Ross Ashby started working in 1930 as a Clinical Psychiatrist at the London County Council.
+Ashby started working in 1930 as a Clinical Psychiatrist at the London County Council.
 From 1936 until 1947 he was a Research Pathologist at St Andrew's Hospital in Northampton in England.
 From 1945 to 1947 he served in India where he was a Major in the Royal Army Medical Corps.

 When he returned to England, he served as Director of Research of the Barnwood House Hospital in Gloucester from 1947 until 1959.
 For a year, he was Director of the Burden Neurological Institute in Bristol.
 In 1960, he went to the United States and became Professor, Depts. of Biophysics and Electrical Engineering, University of Illinois at Urbana–Champaign, until his retirement in 1970.

 Ashby was president of the Society for General Systems Research from 1962 to 1964.
 After retiring in August 1970, he became an Honorary Professorial Fellow at the University of Wales in 1970 and a fellow of the Royal College of Psychiatrists in 1971.
 In June 1972 he was diagnosed with an inoperable brain tumor, and he died on 15 November.